 She asked, “What if I get you a $10,000 pay increase?”

 That sounds like a big number, but she wanted 20 hours more from me every week for that 10 grand.
 That works out to $10 per hour.

-“I can make that mowing my neighbors’ lawns.
+“I can make that mowing my neighbors’ lawns and get exercise and sunshine.
 I don’t want more money.
 I want more time.”

 She just stood up and walked away.

 See how much power time has?
 She thought she held the cards because she had the money.